Dam Dewatering & Defishing Services NSW

 Why Choose East Coast Ecology?

-East Coast Ecology is experienced in dewatering dams across Australia using safe, eco-friendly, and legal methods.
+East Coast Ecology is experienced in dam dewatering services across NSW using safe, eco-friendly and legal methods.
 Our professional team is qualified to support and supervise the dewatering of dams, reservoirs, ponds, lakes, and any other water bodies.
 We have a long history of helping clients ensure the sustainability of their developmental projects across NSW.

 East Coast Ecology uses innovative techniques and equipment which are efficient, safe, and environmentally friendly.
 We provide ecological assessments, habitat restoration, and water quality monitoring.
 We also offer a comprehensive range of services that go beyond aquatic ecology, such as Environmental Impact Assessments and Flora and Fauna Assessment Reports.
 These work hand-in-hand to ensure the sustainability of development projects.

-Our experienced ecologists are all highly trained and knowledgeable in aquatic ecology.
+Our experienced ecologists are highly trained dewatering contractors with deep aquatic ecology expertise.
 East Coast Ecology specialises in managing and protecting marine ecosystems, having worked on various dewatering and defishing projects, from small-scale maintenance work to large-scale upgrades.

 East Coast Ecology can provide dam dewatering and defishing services to all of New South Wales.
 From Western Sydney to Greater Sydney, Newcastle and the Central Coast, the Blue Mountains, Port Macquarie, the Hunter Valley, and regional New South Wales at large, we can help you conduct dam dewatering and defishing to make sure your development project maintains its sustainability and that the native flora and fauna is preserved.